accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify the data tables on the screen.
 1. Activate the **screen reader**.
-1. Check that a title is displayed when the screen reader reaches the table.
+1. Check that a title is rendered when the screen reader reaches the table.
 1. If so, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}